+If you’re wondering how lifting bails work, read on to understand their importance.
 People are familiar with the term “the straw that broke the camel’s back” and how it relates to the concept that very small things can derail very large projects.
 In the case of an oil, gas or water drilling rig, everything depends on the successful insertion of the drill pipe sections down into the well, followed by the equally important removal of the various sections.
 There is simply no worse catastrophic failure in the industry than the act of getting pipe stuck in the well.

 This leads to the loss of valuable pipe stock and can even result in abandonment of an expensive and virtually complete well.
 As disastrous as that would be, it is only half the calamity because it will still be necessary to drill another well in place of the failed effort.
-Needless to say, there is a lot of incentive for a well driller to take care that he gets his pipe sections in and out safely.
+Needless to say, there is a lot of incentive for a water-well driller to take care that he gets his pipe sections in and out safely.

-Naturally enough, as form follows function, the well drilling industry has developed a series of specialized products that are designed to defeat these obstacles.
+Naturally enough, as form follows function, the water-well drilling industry has developed a series of specialized products that are designed to defeat these obstacles.
 Among these unique solutions are the drill pipe protectors known as lifting bails.

-The weak point of the drill pipe sections lies in their ends, where male and female threaded ends are screwed together.
+The weakest point of the drill pipe sections lies in their ends, where male and female threaded ends are screwed together.
 While these pipe sections are made out of very solid material, it is still possible to bang up the threads so that sections cannot screw together.
 A driller can also meet with the occasional failure known as thread shear, where the threads themselves strip away.

 Given the successive lengths of pipe being assembled together, a lifting bail carries an incredible amount of weight.
-Bails therefore need to be constructed out of the finest tool stock and subjected to the most rigorous quality control standards during the manufacturing process.
+Bails, therefore, need to be constructed out of the finest tool stock and subjected to the most rigorous quality control standards during the manufacturing process.

 Here at Essentra we know that quality is extremely important.
 We test our products in-house and make absolutely certain that our products meet API guidelines.
 Our lifting bails are sure to get the job done well.
 Contact us today with any questions.